JDebono2023/factory/README.md

 - client requirement:
     - add and manage media for display at specific hours over the day
     - images are turned off and on via the scheduler, or can be manually turned off and on, as needed

+- Windows Scheduler Set-Up
+    - Factory Custom Image Scheduler
+    - Triggers: On A Schedule, Daily, recur every 1 day, Repeat task every 1 minute, for a duration of 1 day
+    - Settings: Allow task to be run on demand, Run task asap after a scheduled start is missed, Run a new instance in parallel

 > ## Database Details